 You may prefer interdental picks or a special tool to remove unwanted food particles from your braces.
 Some people with braces like regular floss with a floss threader.
 Find your tool of choice, and make sure this important item is in your kit.
 If you don’t have braces yet, be prepared for the occasional piece of food to get stuck.
 The good news is that with your dental kit, you’ll be ready to remove food and move on with your day.

 3. Dental Wax

 Dental wax can be extremely helpful for an orthodontic patient to have on hand.
-Occasionally your braces may irritate your cheek, lips or gums.
+Occasionally your braces may irritate your cheek, lips, or gums.
 Place a small amount of dental wax on the problem area to help your skin heal.
-Contact your orthodontist if you encounter a protruding wire or if you feel your braces need adjustment.
+Contact your orthodontist if you encounter a protruding wire or if you feel your brakes need adjustment.

 5. Lip Balm

 Do you have braces and dry lips?
 There’s no need!
 Stash your favorite lip balm in your kit and use it liberally.
 Hydrated lips smile easier.

 You may experience some soreness in your teeth and gums after an orthodontic appointment.
 That’s completely normal.
 Keep medicine or your favorite homeopathic remedy in your braces kit so you have it when you really need it.

 Now that you’ve gathered your supplies, it’s time to find a case to store all of your goodies.
 Look for a small zippered pouch to hold your items, such as a cosmetic bag or a travel toiletry bag.
 We like ones with several separate sections to keep your kit organized.

 What is your favorite tool for maintaining your braces?
 Share it with us!